Go on to

 CANCELED.

-This concert was scheduled and advertised, but ultimately canceled.
-Supposedly, the stage at the venue was too
+This concert was scheduled and advertised, but ultimately canceled the

-informing the arriving fans of the sudden cancellation.
-One rumor floating at the time was that, upon
+informing the arriving fans of the sudden cancelation.

 Copenhagen